mecid/mecid.github.io/_posts/2023-09-05-thread-safety-in-swift-with-locks.md

 }
 ```

-We use the **@unchecked** attribute to turn off compiler checks on *Sendable* conformance because, in our case, the *Store* type implements internal synchronization.
+We use the **@unchecked** attribute to turn off compiler checks on *Sendable* conformance because, in our case, the *Store* type implements internal synchronization via locks.

 Finally, we can safely share an instance of the *Store* type between different threads and never worry about strange crashes.
 You should always make your classes thread-safe whenever possible to use them in the multithreaded environment, even accidentally.
 Invest earlier and save your time in the future.